Mehtapyalcin1/Movie-Website/README.md

 - Interactive buttons for play, like, dislike, and add to watchlist
 - Genre filter for easy movie selection
 - Dark mode toggle for improved user experience in low-light environments

-Feel free to explore the code and contribute to enhancing this movie website.
-Pull requests and feedback are welcome!
-# Movie-Website
-# Movie-Website